Ralph C. Smedley: Career with the YMCA and Toastmasters

 By 1930, close to 30 Toastmasters clubs had started including a club in British Columbia, Canada.
-In order to garner traction and secure expansion outside of the United States, the newly formed organization was renamed to Toastmasters International.
-A couple of years later, in 1932, Toastmasters International was incorporated as a Californian non-profit organization and Smedley took multiple positions such as that of Secretary and Editor in the new association.
+In order to encourage expansion outside of the United States, the organization was renamed to Toastmasters International.
+The new name was inspired by Rotary International.

+In 1932, Toastmasters International was incorporated as a California non-profit organization and Smedley took several positions such as secretary and editor.

 Smedley kept his day job at the YMCA but spent his evenings writing articles about the art of speaking.
 Some of that literature is still used by Toastmasters today.
 His theory about good speaking, simply put, is that a person should address a group just as he or she would one person.

 As examples of great orators, he held up President Franklin D. Roosevelt and humorist Will Rogers.
 He pointed out to colleagues that both men's highly acclaimed radio talks succeeded because each listener felt as if he or she was an audience of one.

 Over the years, Toastmasters continued to grow.
-In 1941, the organization was large enough to hire Smedley as its leader full-time.
+In 1941, the organization was large enough to hire Smedley as its full time leader.
 He gave up his job as general secretary of the Santa Ana YMCA and rented a 12-by-16-foot office in downtown Santa Ana.
 From there, he handled the organization's growing correspondence and distributed educational materials to clubs that were springing up across the nation and around the world.

-As the group's educational director, he wrote the two manuals--"Basic Training” and “Beyond Basic Training"—that Toastmasters still use.
+As the group's educational director, he wrote the two manuals, Basic Training and Beyond Basic Training, that Toastmasters still use.
 He also edited the organization's magazine, The Toastmaster, and wrote many of its articles.

 Smedley was honored by Toastmasters International in 1956 at a national convention where he was elected president and board member for life.
-He continued to work for the organization as educational director and lived in Orange Country until his death in 1965 at 87.
+He continued to work for the organization as educational director and lived in Orange County, California until his death in 1965 at 87.